HK3-Lab-Team/StructuredGenTutorial/tribe_blog/1_gentle_intro.md

     ],
 )
 ```
-will lead to a `Message` object with the following structure:
+This code snippet will lead to a `Message` object with the following structure:
 ```
 Message = {
     "id": str,